At contentious Wisconsin elections meeting, Democratic chair threatens to oust Republican official

 Republican Commissioner Bob Spindell said that he was fine with the Madison investigation, but the commission needs to pay more attention to what he said were even more serious problems with election administration in Milwaukee.

-As he attempted to detail his concerns, Jacobs began screaming at him that how elections are run in Milwaukee wasn't on the agenda.
+As he attempted to detail his concerns, Jacobs began shouting at him that Milwaukee elections weren't on the agenda.
 She ordered him to stop talking or she would kick him out.

 “I am not going to let you keep going, Bob,” she said, jabbing her finger at him.
 “I'm going to talk over you until you stop.
 You must stop.
 You are out of order, and I will eject you from this meeting if you disobey again.”